darrenchilton/weather-fetcher/README.md

 - Weather ingestion and thermostat analytics are **decoupled**
 - All thermostat math is **timeline-based**, not snapshot-based
 - JSON fields are used for per-zone outputs; no formulas are required

+### Operational Recovery Notes

+If a Slack alert indicates missing HA ingestion for yesterday:
+Verify Home Assistant ingestion status and logs
+Allow HA to complete additional passes if still running Once {HA Rollup Present?} flips to 1, re-run the following Airtable automations in order:
+Therm State Changes
+Derive Usage Type
+Data Quality
+Therm Zone Daily

+All thermostat-related automations are idempotent and safe to re-run.

+Performance note (future)

+Some Airtable automations currently load full tables using selectRecordsAsync().
+This is acceptable at current scale but may be optimized with filtered queries or views if table sizes grow materially.

 Full details, field contracts, and scripts are documented in: